Home » Blog » Small Basement Kitchenette Makeover on a Budget

 gray cabinetry with a copper sink and faucet

-When we replaced our range hood from our kitchen area on our main floor, we moved the microwave down to this room.
+A few years ago we replaced our range hood from our kitchen area on our main floor, we moved the old microwave that was above the stove down to this room.

-I would eventually like to replace this wit an updated microwave, but since this one works and it’s free – it’s staying for now!
+I would eventually like to replace this with an updated microwave, but since this one works and it’s free – it’s staying for now!

 gray cabinetry with a copper sink and faucet